MENU

 Key Components for Conversion

-• Many split systems share components (e.g., compressors and coils) with heat pumps made by the same brand, simplifying the conversion process.
-During conversion, the cooling function is often disabled, and the indoor wall unit is replaced with a condenser.
+Many split-system air conditioners use components such as compressors and coils that are identical to those in heat pumps manufactured by the same brand.
+This overlap simplifies conversion.
+In some cases, the cooling function is disabled, and the indoor wall unit is replaced with a condenser designed for heating.

 Efficiency and Compressor Type

-• Converted air conditioners typically have lower efficiency (COP) compared to dedicated heat pumps.
-Air conditioners are optimized for cooling, where the compressor operates efficiently within a limited pressure and temperature range.
+Converted air conditioners typically have a lower Coefficient of Performance (COP) compared to dedicated heat pumps.
+This is because air conditioners are engineered primarily for cooling, with compressors optimized for a limited temperature and pressure range.

-• In heating mode, the outdoor coil must collect low-potential heat from ambient air, a task for which it is not optimized.
+When operating in heating mode, the outdoor coil must extract heat from ambient air, a task it is not designed to perform efficiently.
+This can result in reduced heating performance, especially in colder climates.

 Refrigerant Compatibility